contentful/apps/packages/ecommerce-app-base/README.md

 ## Apps

 These Contentful apps use `@contentful/ecommerce-app-base`.
-Look at there source code to learn how they utilize this library:
+Look at their source code to learn how they utilize this library:

 - [Commerce Layer](../apps/commercelayer)
 - [Saleor](../apps/saleor)